25 Apr 2025

 Electronics technicians for industrial engineering install electrical systems and components.
 This primarily involves the supply of electrical energy and the functionality of operating systems, building systems and automation technology.

 Their tasks also include designing system modifications and planning system expansions.
-They then install these modifications and extensions, as well as cable routing systems and power lines.
+As a result, they install these modifications and extensions as well as cable routing systems and power lines.
 They also set up machines and drive systems.
 To do this, they install switchgear, test and programme the systems and ensure the functionality of the corresponding safety equipment.

 During operation, they monitor and maintain the systems.
 This also includes regular inspections and troubleshooting.
-Electricians also organise the installation of systems by service providers and other trades and monitor their work.
-Finally, the electricians instruct the future operators of the systems in their use.
+Electricians also coordinate the installation of systems by service providers and other trades, and oversee their work.
+Finally, electricians instruct the future operators on how to use the systems.

 The apprenticeship lasts three and a half years and is a recognised training occupation for electronics technicians in the industrial sector.
 Training in the skilled trades is also possible.

-Increasing digitalisation is opening up more and more fields of activity.
+Increased digitalisation is opening up more and more professional fields:

-Furthermore, the following can and will Intelligent actuators installed.
-These work in control and safety systems and come with various functions, including the diagnosis of possible faults that may occur in the future.
+Furthermore, Intelligent actuators can and will be installed.
+These are used in control and safety systems and offer various functions, including the ability to diagnose potential future faults.

-• The Digitalisation the Connected Buildings.
-Various systems are installed and networked in the buildings.
+• The digitalisation of connected buildings: Various systems are installed and networked in the buildings.
 These can then exchange information and make changes automatically.

-• Robots in the industry have been nothing new for a long time.
-Today we are at the next stage with cobots, collaborative robots.
+• Robots in the industry are nothing new anymore.
+Nowadays, we are on the next level with cobots, the collaborative robots.
 These also need to be controlled and monitored.
 They have their own software that needs to be installed and monitored at work.

-• With digitalisation, the original energy supply systems are now being joined by the so-called Smart Grid.
+• With digitalisation, the original energy supply systems are now joined by the so-called smart grid.
 This allows electricity to be intelligently generated, stored and distributed according to current demand.
 Electricians install, maintain and repair the systems.

-• This is complemented by the Smart metering.
+• This is complemented by smart metering.
 Intelligent measuring and metering devices are used.
 These record electricity consumption in real time and also remotely.
 These systems also need to be installed, maintained and, depending on the situation, repaired or expanded.

-• With the programmable logic controller, the PLCIn digitalisation, it is also the job of electricians to install control programs and regulation programs for the various automation systems.
-These also have to be maintained and faults rectified.
+• In the course of digitalisation, one of the tasks of electricians is to create control and regulation programs for various automation systems using the programmable logic controller (PLC) .
+They also need to be maintained and faults rectified.

-• Ultimately, digitalisation also means that there are Virtual power plants.
+• Ultimately, digitalisation also involves virtual power plants.
 These are control systems that control decentralised energy generation plants.
 Here too, the systems and components must be installed, commissioned and maintained.

 This has significantly expanded the field of work of an electronics technician for industrial engineering and offers many interesting new challenges.
 This is particularly interesting for the next generation, as it not only involves using a lot of technology, but also protecting the environment and keeping pace with the next industrial revolution.

-Electronics technicians for automation technology have the task, Analyse and understand the interrelationships between functions and processes within automated systems.
+Electronics technicians for automation technology have the task to analyse and understand the interrelationships between functions and processes within automated systems.
 This enables them to design and implement modifications and extensions.
 They also install drive systems, be they electric, pneumatic or hydraulic.
 In addition, they install equipment that takes measurements, controls and regulates other processes.

-• As part of these systems, electricians and configure or programme sensor systems.
-These are then subsequently adjusted and maintained.
+• As part of these systems, electricians configure or programme sensor systems.
+These are then adjusted and maintained as a result.
 The same tasks are also carried out for operating systems, bus systems and networks.

-• Once installed, they connect the individual components to form complex automation systems and create an integrated overall system.
+• Once installed, they combine the individual components into complex automation systems and create an integrated overall system.
 They also test the installations and instruct future users on how to use them.
 They then hand over the systems to these users.

 • This is complemented by the fact that electricians can monitor and maintain and, if necessary, rectify faults.
 They use special test software and diagnostic systems to help them find and analyse the faults.

-Digitalisation presents new challenges.
-These include, for example, the installation of embedded systems.
+Digitalisation brings with it new challenges.
+These arise, for example, from the installation and integration of embedded systems.
 These are system software for automation systems.
 Also install the control systems and system software needed for industrial robots.
 These are then often enough networked with IoT platforms.
 The IoT is the Internet of Things and the use of blockchain technology.

 • electricians also define the interfaces for communication between the various machines.
 In addition, there are systems with which production-related data is recorded and analysed.
 These must be installed and put into operation.

-• Electronics engineers also work in the field of Predictive maintenance.
-Automatic data collection is used to determine which faults may occur in the near future.
+• Electronics engineers also work in the field of predictive maintenance.
+Automatic data acquisition is used to determine which faults may occur in the near future.
 These are then rectified as soon as possible by predictive maintenance before they can occur properly and lead to failures.

 With the advent of new assistance technologies, electricians now have to install, set up and keep voice control systems operational.
 In addition, there are networked production facilities for which the corresponding network must be set up and expanded.
 Finally, more and more wearable technologies are coming onto the market.
 These include data glasses, for example, which help to monitor the operating status of the systems.
 These too must now be mastered, set up and used by the electrician.